sksamuel/aedile/README.md

 ## Specify Dispatchers

-By default, Aedile will use `Dispatchers.IO` for executing the compute functions.
+By default, Aedile will use the dispatcher from the calling function for executing the compute functions.
 You can specify your own dispatcher when configuring the builder.

 ```kotlin